beling/book-pl/src/ch18-01-all-the-places-for-patterns.md

 the variable `x`.”
 Because the name `x` is the whole pattern, this pattern effectively means “bind everything to the variable `x`, whatever the value is.”

-To see the pattern matching aspect of `let` more clearly, consider listing 18-4, which uses a pattern with `let` to destructure a tuple.
+To see the pattern matching aspect of `let` more clearly, consider Listing 18-4, which uses a pattern with `let` to destructure a tuple.

 ```rust